ConduitNetwork/docs/integration_guides/Clouds/vCloudDirector/creatingvcloud.rst

-How to create vCloud Director templates for Morpheus
+How to create vCloud Director templates for Conduit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To create a Windows Template